Welcome to the unique event in Romania – The Neurosurgical Masterclass!

 Continuous Medical Education

-The 7th Neurosurgical Masterclass: Vascular Neurosurgery is credited with 15 CME points by the Romanian Medical College.
+The 8th Neurosurgical Masterclass: Pediatric Neurosurgery will be credited with CME points by the Romanian Medical College.

 Certificate of attendance

-The event’s Secretariat Desk will be located at the “Iuliu Hațieganu” Auditorium (no. 23/Gh.
-Marinescu St., Cluj-Napoca)
+The event’s Secretariat Desk will be located at the “Iuliu Hațieganu” Auditorium (no. 23 Gheorghe Marinescu Street, Cluj-Napoca)

 The working schedule is:

 - Friday, February 28, 2020: 16:00 – 20:00

 - Saturday, February 29, 2020: 08:00 – 18:00